 Until 2007, for my wreck and reef photography I used a 3.3 mp SeaLife digital camera and two external strobes.
 Between January of 2008 and December of 2011, I upgraded to the SeaLife 6.1 mp Land & Sea camera -- with twin digital (adjustable) strobes.
 For general photography (reefs; caverns; wreck-scapes; larger creatures) I used a 24mm wide angle lens, which I removed for macro shots (distances under 20 inches).
 Since the summer of 2012, I have upgraded to the SeaLife DC1400 mp, which has a built-in 26mm wide angle lens; I also occasional use a snap-on "fish-eye" lens for wreck- and reef-scape shots.
-I edit my pictures with Adobe Photoshop Elements 10.0, making extensive use of histograms to maximize the use of the Dynamic Range of light (with black to the left and white to the right, I generally aim to create a bell curve).
+I edit my pictures with Adobe Photoshop Elements 10.0.

 My camera, the SeaLife DC1400, is a point-and-shoot system.
 And even though I can manually control an array of settings, I generally use the manufacturer's default settings for the F-stop, shutter speed, white balance, and ISO.
 This helps for many reasons -- from spending more time enjoying the dive to the fact that many of my subjects are fast-moving and thus lighting conditions et al. change quickly, and the camera generally does a great job of making the necessary changes, especially because it was designed from the ground up for the special circumstances of underwater light.
 Most of my manual work consists of adjusting the angles of the strobe lights (to create adequate backlighting and to reduce backscatter), the angle of my camera, the power level of my strobes, and the distance from my subject.
 Note that point-and-shoot underwater systems have attained enormous power in the past few years.
 As Ty Sawyer, former Editorial Director for Scuba Diving magazine observes: contemporary "high-end point-and-shoots [can] produce incredible images" (August, 2010 issue, p.
 6).
 My camera also has high definition video capability, a feature I began using in 2013 -- for example, see this 40-second clip I took on a "shark adventure" dive in Nassau, The Bahamas, in January of 2013: shark-dive-video_1_1-12-2013.
 (Note: I'm shooting the video, in my thin wet suit -- getting bumped by the sharks; the diver in the clip is the 'divemaster,' who's wearing a chain-mail suit and a helmet.
 Also note that it may take a minute or two for the video to download, depending on how fast your Internet connection is.)